Viktor Maslov (mathematician): Personal life

-Immediately after Anh died, a dispute over custody of his three children with his wife's family occurred.
+Immediately after Anh’s death, a dispute arose over the custody of his three children, driven largely by the objections of their grandmother, Nguyen Thuy Nga.
+She strongly disapproved of Maslov’s eccentric parenting style—particularly his refusal to enroll the children in formal schools, instead allowing them to roam the suburbs freely and receive an unconventional education from university lecturers he invited at irregular hours.
+His behavior also drew political ire; notably, he irritated Le Duan by illustrating to his other children and visiting relatives, through mathematical models, why he believed the Soviet Union was destined to collapse.
 An official from the Vietnamese Communist Party's Central Committee took over the communication between Maslov and Anh's family.
 Both sides proposed a compromise solution, Maslov kept his daughters and son would be returned to Lê Duẩn.
 Maslov only allowed his son to go to Vietnam for two years.
 But after the deadline, his son never returned to him.
 Maslov had to fight for two more years before Lê Duẩn accepted to bring his grandson to meet his father.

 However, the son that Maslov met was no longer Anton Maslov as before, but a Vietnamese citizen with the new name Nguyễn An Hoàn and he was unable to speak Russian.
-According to Maslov, Lê Duẩn does not intend to return the child, but also hopes to bring back his daughters.
+According to Maslov, Lê Duẩn did not intend to return the child, but also hoped to bring back his daughters.
 Fearing the loss of his children, Maslov contacted the son of the President of the Supreme Soviet of the Soviet Union Andrei Gromyko, a close friend of Soviet leader Mikhail Gorbachev.
 He was advised to write to Gorbachev and was promised to convince Gorbachev to read it.
 After a massive legal struggle, Lê Duẩn gave up the idea of taking him and his children back.

-As of present, his children currently reside in England and Netherlands, where they are highly successful in their respective professions.
+His children later resided in England and the Netherlands, where they were highly successful in their respective professions.

 Maslov later re-married a woman named Irina, who was at the same age as his ex-wife Anh.
 Irina is a linguist and she received the title of Associate Doctor of Science in 1991.
-For the last three decades, he has been living in Troitsk.
+For the last three decades, he lived in Troitsk.

+Viktor Maslov died on 3 August 2023, at the age of 93.